xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT205x: Code Remover failed processing `...`.

-Something unexpected occured when trying to remove code from BCL shipping with the application.
+Something unexpected occurred when trying to remove code from BCL shipping with the application.
 Please file a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 <!-- MT2050 - MT2059 used by the above error -->